Super-resolved reconstruction of single-photon emitter locations from $g^{(2)}(0)$ maps: The Algorithm

-The green curve in Fig \ref{fig3b} shows the reconstruction error for the case where the number of nonzero elements is fixed at 50 and the focal-spot radius is $r=2$ pixels ($400~\mathrm{nm}$), with a raster scan step size of $200~\mathrm{nm}$, which sets the reconstruction resolution.
+The green curve in Fig \ref{fig3c} shows the reconstruction error for the case where the number of nonzero elements is fixed at 20 and the focal-spot radius is $r=2$ pixels ($400~\mathrm{nm}$), with a raster scan step size of $200~\mathrm{nm}$, which sets the reconstruction resolution.
 The average percentage error is plotted as a function of $N_{\max}$.
-The red and purple curves report the reconstruction error when the same scene is raster-scanned with finer step sizes of $133~\mathrm{nm}$ ($r=3$ pixels) and $100~\mathrm{nm}$ ($r=4$ pixels), respectively, thereby probing emitter locations on a denser grid.
-The similarity of the error trends across $200~\mathrm{nm}$, $133~\mathrm{nm}$, and $100~\mathrm{nm}$ sampling demonstrates the robustness of the algorithm.
-Reducing the scan step below the focal-spot scale does not degrade stability, and the method continues to return reliable occupancy estimates under increasingly dense sampling.
+The red and purple curves report the reconstruction error when the same scene is raster-scanned with finer step sizes of $133~\mathrm{nm}$ ($r=3$ pixels) and $100~\mathrm{nm}$ ($r=4$ pixels), respectively, thereby probing emitter locations on a denser grid. {The error trends across $200~\mathrm{nm}$, $133~\mathrm{nm}$, and $100~\mathrm{nm}$ sampling show a systematic increase in reconstruction error as the scan step is reduced below the focal-spot scale.
+At the same time, finer sampling improves the achievable spatial resolution, illustrating the inherent trade-off between resolution and reconstruction accuracy under increasingly dense scanning.}

-The blue and orange curves in Fig.~\ref{fig3b} show the reconstruction error as the overall emitter density in the field is varied.
-Specifically, the blue curve corresponds to scenarios containing 20 occupied pixels (nonzero elements), while the orange curve corresponds to 80 occupied pixels.
-The similarity of the error trends confirms that the reconstruction algorithm remains robust even as the emitter density in the sample is increased.
+The blue and orange curves in Fig \ref{fig3c} show the reconstruction error as the overall emitter density in the field is varied.
+Specifically, the blue curve corresponds to scenarios containing 10 occupied pixels (nonzero elements), while the orange curve corresponds to 30 occupied pixels.
+The similarity of the error trends confirms that the reconstruction algorithm remains robust as the emitter density in the sample is increased.
 In all cases, markers indicate the mean across realizations, and error bars denote one standard deviation.